Summary

 Since umbrella coverage is designed to protect you over and above your standard policy coverage, it provides additional protection for much of the same circumstances.

-- Property damage: This liability protection covers expenses incurred when property is damaged and the policyholder is found to be at fault.
+This protection pays for costs if you damage property and are responsible for it.
 Car accidents that exceed your policy limits — such as if you were to hit a rare or antique sports car — would be situations where an umbrella policy would kick in.

 Umbrella insurance coverage is designed to help with liability claims that are above your insurance policy limits.
 Because of this, you might be required to increase those policy limits up to a certain level before your insurance agent will write an umbrella policy.